-It’s time to cover another pair of Echo Fighters: Daisy and Peach!
+It’s time to cover another pair of Echo Fighters: Peach and Daisy!
 These two have been incredibly underrated for the entirety of the Super Smash Bros.
-Ultimate amiibo metagame, and it’s easy to see why: they’re incredibly tough to train effectively.
-Their AI is notorious for spamming its down air and misusing its float ability, which has frustrated trainers worldwide for several years now.
+Ultimate amiibo metagame, and it’s easy to see why: they’re incredibly difficult to train effectively.
+Their AI is notorious for misusing its float ability, which has frustrated trainers worldwide for several years now.
 Still, not all hope is lost — these fighters do have a good bit of potential yet to be explored.
 If you want to learn more about Daisy’s metagame history, you can do so over at her wiki page.
 Otherwise, let’s jump right into today’s training!

-Daisy isn’t quite heavy enough to make use of Super Armor, so this leaves Armor Knight as her strongest Spirit effect!
+- Banned bonuses: Daisy isn’t quite heavy enough to make use of Super Armor, so this leaves Armor Knight as her strongest Spirit effect!
 You can then pair that with Trade-Off Ability ↑ or Move Speed ↑ for a super-strong build.
-With this, Daisy’s attack, defense, and speed will all receive notable boosts.
+With this, Daisy’s attack, defense, and speed will all receive notable upgrades.
 As you might imagine, this comes in handy!
 You could also go for Great Autoheal or Autoheal instead.

-- Down tilt: Your go-to damage racker.
+- Down tilt is your go-to damage racker.
 It can link into a forward smash, up smash, forward air, or Daisy Bomber.
 If you’re able to follow up after using down tilt, do so!
 Otherwise, the AI will learn these combos on its own as it levels up.

-- Forward smash: An excellent neutral option and your go-to kill move.
-Each of its angles is effective, but for the best possible results, use the neutral (non-angled) version most often.
+- Forward smash is an excellent neutral option and your go-to kill move.
+Each of its angles is effective, but for the best possible result, use the neutral (non-angled) version most often.
 If you’re near the ledge, you can switch to the downward-angled version instead.

-- Up smash: Only use this move to catch landings, and when you do, try to connect its sweetspot.
-If it’s taught to connect the sourspot, the AI can get a bit too crazy with spamming this move to little effect.
+- Up smash should only be used to catch landings, and when you do, try to connect its sweetspot.
+If the AI is taught to connect the sourspot, it can get a bit too crazy with spamming it to little effect.

-- Grab & throws: At higher percentages, you can use a back throw to try and KO your FP.
-Its AI has a number of hard-coded combos programmed in that will activate at Level 43, but you don’t need to teach it to use these!
+- Daisy’s grab game is solid, too!
+At higher percentages, you can use a back throw to try and KO your FP.
+Its AI has a number of hard-coded throw combos programmed in that will activate at Level 43, but you don’t need to teach it to use these!
 They’ll come about automatically.

 Raid Boss Training

-- Grab & throws: At low percentages, down throw can combo into forward tilt or back air.
+- Utilize Daisy’s grabs, too!
+At low percentages, down throw can combo into a forward tilt or back air.
 At high percentages, you can just use a back throw instead.

 Thanks so much for reading, as always!
 If you have any questions during training, feel free to join our Discord server and ask as many of them as you want.
 It’s certainly a shame that Peach and Daisy can’t properly float – at least, not on a consistent basis – but competitive trainers have found niches for the characters regardless.
-If you want to learn how to enter a tournament, you can do so via our Powersaves guide or mobile backup guide.
+If you want to learn how to enter a tournament, you can do so via our preparation guide.
 We also appreciate donations so that we can keep rolling out high-quality amiibo training content.
+Alternatively, you can subscribe to our Patreon for unique benefits!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.